 Château des Ducs de Bretagne - Musée d'Histoire de Nantes

-Fall under the spell of five centuries of medieval history…
+At the castle, fall under the spell of five centuries of medieval history…

 In the heart of the medieval quarter, the Château des ducs de Bretagne welcomes the Nantes Museum of History, whose scenography offers a walking tour punctuated with 1 150 objects as well as interactive multimedia displays that are aesthetic, fun, and educational.